Luc Le Lay (Programme Manager)

 Ella Jennings (PhD Student)

-Ella is a second year PhD student, inspecting global energy conversion chains and analysing energy storage, energy transportation, and what this means for energy security.
+Ella is a third year PhD student, inspecting global energy conversion chains and analysing energy storage, energy transportation, and what this means for energy security.
 She first studied for a BSc in Astrophysics and Geophysics at University College London before moving into engineering, completing the Energy Technologies MPhil at Cambridge University in 2021.
 For her master’s thesis she researched energy conversion pathways and their efficiencies through the global energy system, abstracting away from technical devices to the fundamental conversions between energy forms.
 Ella then worked in the Resource Efficiency Collective as a research assistant on the C-THRU project, operationalising the petrochemical industry’s Geographical Archetype Model.

 Laura Prestwich (Centre Coordinator)